The Color Choices of God

 So here we are dressed in today's colors.
 Groomed in the garb of what this spin of our sphere has available in its celestial closet called The Sun.
 We don it and call it The Morning.
 We place numbers and words on it and call it a specific day.

 God's habits are the way of all things, the moral wave that makes the waves.
-Human vanity, should it step back and see itself with humility, will know itself to be our best song to best sing The Divine at the time of the performance.
-Time is nothing but our record of the color choices of God.
+Human vanity should step back and see itself with humility, then redefine itself as our best song to best sing The Divine at the time of the performance.

 +he Ghos+